 I like making things.
 Trained as an engineer, worked as a lawyer, recovering from both.
-Perpetual beginner.
+Perpetual novice.
 Enjoying my obscurity.

 What I’m up to now (with a nod to Derek Sivers for the idea):

 Starting classical guitar lessons